User Experience

 What is going to change in the near future?

-UX is a wide field which encapsulates numerous areas.
+UX is a wide field which encapsulates numerous areas of expertise.
 Here’s an overview of the main categories.

 Information Architecture